Geauga Lake: Looney Tunes Boomtown/Kidworks Playzone

+The section initially opened in 2000 as Looney Tunes Boomtown.
+It was renamed to Kidworks Playzone upon acquisition by Cedar Fair until its closure in 2007.
+All of these rides have since been relocated to Cedar Point's Planet Snoopy section.

 Hurricane Harbor

 Previous names and management

-This property has changed hands several times, although there were only four ownership changes in the 124-year span from 1872 to 1996.

 The park was originally two parks: Geauga Lake and SeaWorld Ohio.
-Geauga Lake became Six Flags Ohio in 2000; before the 2001 season SeaWorld was purchased by Six Flags and the entire complex was combined and renamed Six Flags Worlds of Adventure.
+Geauga Lake became Six Flags Ohio in 2000 and for the 2001 season, SeaWorld Ohio was purchased by Six Flags and the entire complex was combined and renamed Six Flags Worlds of Adventure.